 4.3.3.1 Summary of Environmental Permits and Expenditures For Generation

-Exhibit 4-26The following Exhibit summarizes the current status of the generation unit permits issues by the Puerto Rico EQB.
-The NAAQS Non-attainment designation gives PREPA until April 9, 2023 to be in compliance compliant.
+Exhibit 4-26 summarizes the current status of the generation unit permits issues by the Puerto Rico EQB.
+The NAAQS Non-attainment designation gives PREPA until April 9, 2023 to be compliant.